Site: Fire Headquarters

 This program is offered to Burlington homeowners over the age of 65 or residents with a disability that prevents them from maintaining their home's smoke and carbon monoxide alarms.
 This program is for people with no support network or agencies available to assist.

 Created by the Office of the Fire Marshal of Ontario and the Centre for Addition and Mental Health with a goal of reducing the risk of fire-setting among children and youth in the community.
 This program targets children/youth at risk of setting fires and makes education and counseling resources available to them.
 The program is delivered locally through partnerships with the Halton District School Board, Halton Regional Police Service, Children's Aid Society, The Reach Out Centre for Kids and other regional fire departments.

 Public Safety Education Presentations

-Firefighters and/or Fire Prevention staff are available to attend locations or events to share information on fire safety.
+Firefighters and/or Fire Prevention staff are available to deliver fire safety talks to enhance curriculum-based learning objectives.